 What is DIP Financing?

-Debtor in Possession Financing (DIP) functions as a specialized form of financing to fund immediate working capital needs and maintain adequate liquidity for companies in the process of Chapter 11 bankruptcy.
+DIP Financing functions as a specialized form of financing to fund immediate working capital needs and maintain adequate liquidity for companies in the process of Chapter 11 bankruptcy.

 Typically structured as interim revolving credit facilities, DIP loans become accessible to the post-petition debtor upon filing for Chapter 11.

 Table of Contents

 - DIP Financing Guide: Chapter 11 Bankruptcy Code